Welcome!

 Find tenants and play landlord.

-If you’ve bought multiple properties, it would be wise to purchase umbrella insurance to cover them all.
+If you’ve bought multiple properties, purchasing umbrella insurance to cover them all would be wise.
 If managing them is too much for you, consider hiring a property manager.

 Ask an Expert